stegua/stegua.github.com/source/_posts/2012-12-13-challenging-mips.markdown

 [.mps files](http://en.wikipedia.org/wiki/MPS_%28format%29)
 along with the AMPL [model and data files](https://github.com/stegua/MyBlogEntries/tree/master/Roadef2012) I used to generate them.
-While I like the [MIPLIBs](http://miplib.zib.de/), I do prefer problem libraries like the [CSPLIB](http://www.csplib.org/) where you get both a problem description **and** a set of data.
+While I like the [MIPLIBs](http://miplib.zib.de/), I do prefer problem libraries similar to the [CSPLIB](http://www.csplib.org/) where you get both a problem description **and** a set of data.
 This allows anyone to try with her new model and/or method.